PyVRP/PyVRP/docs/source/dev/benchmarking.rst

 * For the MDVRPTW, we use `the large MDVRPTW instances of Vidal et al. (2013) <https://github.com/PyVRP/Instances/tree/main/MDVRPTW#mdvrptw>`_.
   These instances range in size from 360 to 960 clients.
-  The instances are run with a stopping criterion of 2500 iterations without improvement, or five hours of runtime, whichever occurs first, on a reference CPU with PassMark score 1186.
+  The instances are each run for one hour on a reference CPU with PassMark score 2000.
   For this benchmark, the ``exact`` rounding function should be used.

 * For the VRPB, we use `the 90 largest VRPB instances of Queiroga et al. (2020) <https://github.com/PyVRP/Instances/tree/main/VRPB#vrpb>`_.